cloudevents/spec/docs/SDK-GOVERNANCE.md

 - Every SDK has its own
-  [Github Team](https://github.com/orgs/cloudevents/teams), for example `sdk-go-maintainers` is the group of mantainers for [cloudevents/sdk-go project](https://github.com/cloudevents/sdk-go)
+  [Github Team](https://github.com/orgs/cloudevents/teams), for example `sdk-go-maintainers` is the group of maintainers for [cloudevents/sdk-go project](https://github.com/cloudevents/sdk-go)
 - The union of all the `sdk-*-maintainers` assembles the _sdk maintainers_ group